SuryanshBVerma/eco-guardian/README.md

 echo $?   # 0 clean, 1 vulnerabilities found, 2 scan error
 ```

+## Automation and Scheduling

+For instructions on how to automate scans weekly using Windows Task Scheduler or cron (macOS/Linux), see the [Scheduler Guide](Scheduler_Guide.md).

 ## How It Works

 1. Discover scan roots (target path, global npm path, optional full-disk roots).